thephpleague/csv/docs/9.0/converter/json.md

 # JSON conversion

-`JsonConverter` converts a CSV records collection into a JSON string by implementing the [Converter interface](/9.0/converter/#converter-interface) and using the [inputEncoding method](/9.0/converter/#records-input-encoding).
+`JsonConverter` converts a CSV records collection into a JSON string by implementing the [Converter interface](/9.0/converter/#converter-interface).

 ## Settings